reidwooten99/att-sdk-android/sdk_docs/InAppMessaging/Readme.txt

 	i.putExtra("domainName", domainName);
 	i.putExtra("appId", appId);
 	i.putExtra("appSecret", appSecret);
+	i.putExtra("appScope", appScope);
+	i.putExtra("customParam", customParam);
 	startActivityForResult(i, REQUEST_CODE);

+Initialize the static variables in IAMManager:
+	IAMManager.SetApiFqdn(Config.fqdn);
+	IAMManager.SetTokenUpdatedListener(new TokenUpdatedListener(getApplicationContext()));

 Obtain the token by passing the oAuthCode in onActivityResult

 	osrvc.getOAuthToken(oAuthCode,new listener());

-OnSuccess call back of the token listener, you can Send the Message
+OnSuccess call back of the token listener, you can set the access token and (optionally) send message as follows:

+	IAMManager.SetCurrentToken(adjustedAuthToken);
 	IAMManager iamManager = new IAMManager(domainName, token, new listener());
 	iamManager.SendMessage(addresses, "This is a test message",null, false, null);